Countdown until the world record challenge begins!

 If you’re near any of these areas during my challenge, I would love it if you joined me.
 Just get in contact on the contact page or on social media below

 The first recorded journey was in 1871.

 The current men’s record was set by Andi Rivett in 2001 and stands at 9 days, 2 hours and 27 minutes.

 The route has been completed in many weird and wonderful ways, including skateboarding, by unicycle and even by playing golf the whole way round!

 The fastest journey is 46 minutes and 44 seconds!
 Although that was in a plane, so I doubt I'll beat that!

 The Good Causes

-This is a charity that aims to enable vulnerable children to experience a happy childhood by improving their access to education and healthcare, and empowering families to support themselves
+Hope for Children is a charity that aims to give vulnerable children a happy childhood by improving their access to education and healthcare, and empowering families to support themselves.

 Get Updates About My Challenge